 If you are wondering what mental movies you might play with regards to certain situations, just close your eyes and think about the situation.
 Then try to lock onto what you are actually imagining.
 Then just start paying attention to the detail.
-You might not even notice the mental movie at first, but keep going with it.
-Try changing the pictures - making them different, closer, further away, sharper, brighter.
-If it's a scary picture, introduce something silly into it.
-Let your mind run wild with changing the way you automatically imagine things.
-The results can be rapid and powerful!
+You might miss the mental movie simply because it feels so normal.
+This is a bit like the unconscious blueprint we explored earlier.
+By changing something and feeling the difference, you can explore it much more effectively.